yugawara/digitalcommons/README.md

 We will collectively refine this over time!

 ## Anyone who needs help with Git sysyem itself will get it
-Pleasr just say something.
-We will make sure you become comfortable with the Git system.
+Please just say something.
+We will help you become comfortable with the Git system.